rapheld/ember_inspector/readme.md

 ## Ember Inspector
-### a Google Chrome extension for the Webkit Inspector

-Ember Inspector is a sidebar panel which displays information about the Ember view currently selected in the DOM.
+Ember Inspector is a Google Chrome Inspector extension for Ember developers.
+It displays a sidebar panel in the Inspector which provides information about the Ember view backing the currently selected element in the DOM.
 It also assigns the view object to a global variable _V which can then be used within the console for further inspecting.

 * Goto chrome://flags/ and enable Experimental Extension APIs.
 Relaunch your browser